November 07, 2018

 Melissa and Trae were immediately referred to a perinatal specialist in Kansas City.
 Melissa received a follow-up ultrasound 2 days later and learned there were complications, but the details about what was wrong were fuzzy.

 "Nobody would really tell us what was happening," Melissa says.

-Melissa and Trae were referred to Carl Weiner, MD, maternal fetal-medicine specialist at The University of Kansas Health System in Kansas City.
+Melissa and Trae were referred to a maternal fetal-medicine specialist at The University of Kansas Health System in Kansas City.
 There, they received a heart-breaking prenatal diagnosis of twin-to-twin transfusion syndrome, or TTTS.

 TTTS is a serious disorder that occurs in about 10-15% of monochorionic, identical twin pregnancies.
 Monochorionic twins share the same placenta, which connects the babies' blood supply through shared blood vessels.
 If the blood flow becomes unequal, one twin receives the majority of nutrients and grows more rapidly than the other.
 This can result in a number of complications and often leads to the loss of one or both babies.